Jim Goodwin hears "Sacked in the morning!" chant again as Dundee United throw it away once more amid fans' barrage

 Goodwin applauded those home fans who had stayed until the bitter end.
 What a vessel of conflicting emotions he must have been.
 Yiber Ramadani, another player he brought to Pittodrie, embraced him warmly after the final whistle, as did Graeme Shinnie, the Aberdeen skipper.
 His former fans continued to taunt him.

-Goodwin had made a very deliberate point of applauding them as he emerged from the tunnel to make that eagerly awaited walk to the home dug out.
+Goodwin had made a very deliberate point of applauding them as he emerged from the tunnel to make that eagerly-awaited walk to the home dug out.
 He did clap the home stands first as he prepared for his second match at Tannadice this season but his first as manager of Dundee United.
 The last one finished with a 4-0 defeat.
-He needs to get into the habit of winning here - and fast.
+He needs to get into the habit of winning here – and fast.
 United have three more home games before the split.
 Somehow, they need to start taking chances.
+They had 24 shots on goal compared to Aberdeen’s nine.

-They had numerous opportunities here.
-Indeed, Steven Fletcher should have put them ahead in the opening two minutes after the ball broke invitingly into his path after Jamie McGrath challenged Duk.
+Steven Fletcher should have put them ahead in the opening two minutes after the ball broke invitingly into his path after Jamie McGrath challenged Duk.
 ‘Keeper Jay Gorter was out well to deflect wide.
 Fletcher also sent a header straight at Gorter in the second half from Aziz Behich’s cross.
+Gorter saved from McGarth when he should not have been given an earthly but it was probably too late by then in any case.

 It was an interesting experiment to establish just how much influence a new manager can have in two days’ worth of training.
 Barry Robson questioned the truth of the new manager bounce on the eve of the game.
 The interim Aberdeen manager has a point.
 Just ask former Dundee United striker Duncan Ferguson, due back in the city this evening for An Audience With event.
 He is still waiting for his first win at Forest Green Rovers after six matches.